mentalmove/SudokuGenerator/README.md

 ---

-Result will be a valid unsolved, but unfortunately boring sudoku:
+Result will be a valid solved, but unfortunately boring sudoku:

 ```